voken1/docs/letters/voken2.rst

 We believe in rigid demand and a solid technical foundation.
 Ecological growth is only a matter of time.

+Experienced in the past time, we have acquired valuable experience as the project team.
+We know that every single person, even a company or a team, all have their strengths and limitations.
+It also involves the V5 team that made contributions to the early stages of the project.
+A thriving ecosystem must have the participation of many drives;
+we are looking forward to and welcome more people to join the Vision Network.

 Based on long-term, multi-perspective careful considerations, we have a serial of crucial strategies for the entire ecological construction and common interests of the Vision Network.